piri-p/piri-p.github.io/content/posts/leetcode-two-pointer.md

 [88.
 Merge Sorted Array](https://leetcode.com/problems/merge-sorted-array) - can iterate on non-negative nums2 index since nums1 is already in correct position

+[Valid Word Abbreviation](https://neetcode.io/problems/valid-word-abbreviation) - in some questions esp. stack, integer is handled one by one.
+Here, consume all of them (including ones with preceding zeros which would be invalid) then comparison becomes trivial

 ## Already known tricks

 * fast vs. slow pointers (insert_idx incremented conditionally)